BreakNeckJim/BreakNeckJim/README.md

 - 👀 I’m interested in learning to code and making cool things!
 - 🌱 I’m currently learning data structures in Python!
 - 💞️ I’m looking to collaborate on anything Beginner Friendly!
-- 📫 How to reach me I'm on Twitter @BreakNeckJim
+- 📫 How to reach me: I'm on Twitter @BreakNeckJim

 <!---
 BreakNeckJim/BreakNeckJim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.